 This option is useful when you want the University to know about harmful behaviours prevalent in the University, or you simply do not have the headspace or time to make a named report due to any reason, or perhaps you want to make a report with your details later.
 While we can take limited action if you choose not to give your details, the information from anonymous reports is collated and analysed to help monitor the prevalence of incidents that take place, and to launch different initiatives to improve the culture of departments by identifying hotspots if many anonymous reports are clustered together.

-- This option is for making a named report, which means that you will be asked to provide your name and contact details so that an advisor can contact you for further advice on action that can be taken and support options available to you.
-You will be asked to choose from a list of advisors who you think would help in your situation.
-The administrators (Equality, Diversity and Inclusion team) will assign your report to the relevant advisor.
-A detailed description of the incident is not necessary in the form, but helps in assigning the report if you do not know/have a preference of who you want to speak with.
+Report with contact details - This option is for making a named report, which means that you will be asked to provide your name and contact details so that an advisor can contact you for further advice on action that can be taken and support options available to you.
+The administrators (Equality, Diversity and Inclusion team) will assign your report to the relevant UCL's support services.
+A detailed description of the incident is not necessary in the form, but helps in assigning the report.

 What happens after you submit a report:

-Please note that reporting on Report and Support does not automatically result in formal action, but you will be provided with support and guidance to make a formal case if you would want to.
+Please note that reporting on Report + Support does not automatically result in formal action, but you will be provided with support and guidance to make a formal case if you would want to.

 Action UCL takes: